agmcfarland/FluPipeline/README.md

 **Highlighted Features**

-- Detailed tables and figures
+- Detailed VCF tables in CSV format for several different variant allers
 - Custom reference strains can be added
 - Automatic thread selection selection to run samples in parallel
 - Downsample reads and run pipeline